nargetdev/led-cartography/README.md

     * Each LED is photographed in pseudorandom order, to decorrelate any environmental noise from LED position
     * It's always safe to kill and restart this script, it picks up where it left off
 * Output files in various formats are now in the data directory!
+* To generate a simple 2D layout and fcserver config, run `mapper-2d.js`

 ## Ideas for later